ensynAI/ai-trainer-backend/README.md

 ## Configure environment

-Cd into the directory containing the `pyproject.toml` file and run the following command
+Enter the directory containing the `pyproject.toml` file and install all the dependencies using the following command

 ```shell
 $ poetry install